 The city of Pleasanton is offering $0.25 per square foot to Residential Customers and $.50 per square foot to Irrigation Customers who replace existing thirsty front lawns or sidewalk-visible lawns with drought tolerant landscaping.

 In conjunction with Zone 7’s Water-Efficient Lawn Conversion Rebate, you can increase your rebate value by applying to BOTH rebate programs simultaneously.
-Customers can get up to $1.00 (Residential) or $1.25 (Commercial/Irrigation) per square foot of converted landscape! (see program Terms and Conditions).
+Customers can get up to $1,000 (Residential) or $5,500 (Commercial/Irrigation) by participating in both programs! (see program Terms and Conditions).

 Maximum rebates through the City of Pleasanton are $250 for single family and $3,000 for irrigation and commercial customers.
 Funding is limited.